Barcodes and barcode scanners

 printed underneath it (so someone can manually key in the product

-number if the barcode is misprinted or damaged in the store).
-There is
+number if the barcode is misprinted or damaged in the store and won't scan through the

 It would be no good having barcodes if we didn't have the technology